 Rules for travelling to and from Hong Kong

 Hong Kong has recently eased travel restrictions for inbound travellers.
-From May 1, non-Hong Kong residents can enter the SAR under the same conditions as residents who return to the city.
-This means that they must be:
+From September 26, residents and non-residents can enter the SAR as long as they:

-- Produce a negative PCR test result within 48 hours of their departure to Hong Kong.
+- Produce a negative rapid antigen test result within 24 hours of their departure to Hong Kong.

-- Undergo a PCR test and a rapid antigen test (RAT) upon arrival at the Hong Kong International Airport.
+- Undergo a PCR test upon arrival at the Hong Kong International Airport.

-- Undergo PCR tests on Days 2, 4, 6 and 9 after their arrival into Hong Kong.
+- Take PCR tests on Days 2, 4, 6 after their arrival into Hong Kong.

-- Take RATs daily for 10 days after their arrival into Hong Kong.
+- Self-administer RATs daily for seven days after their arrival into Hong Kong.

 Do I still have to wear a mask in Hong Kong?